2017 DANISH SUMMER NATIONALS

-On the final night of Danish Summer Nationals, Emilie Beckman came within .01 of cracking the world’s top 10 in the 50 fly.
-Beckman posted a 25.92, bettering her PR of 25.96 by four hundredths.
-That time is .01 away from the 10th-best time this world (25.91), and Beckman crawls just a bit closer to Jeanette Ottesen’s 25.24 Danish record.
-Beckman is still the only Danish woman, besides Ottesen, to break 26 in this race.
+On the final night of Danish Summer Nationals, Emilie Beckmann came within .01 of cracking the world’s top 10 in the 50 fly.
+Beckmann posted a 25.92, bettering her PR of 25.96 by four hundredths.
+That time is .01 away from the 10th-best time this world (25.91), and Beckmann crawls just a bit closer to Jeanette Ottesen’s 25.24 Danish record.
+Beckmann is still the only Danish woman, besides Ottesen, to break 26 in this race.

 Tobias Bjerg won the men’s 50 fly, going 24.22.
 That wasn’t his first win of the night– in the men’s 100 breast, he was 1:02.09 for the victory there.
 That was a great time for Bjerg, and it was just .06 off of the Danish record, held by Philip Greve.
 Though he was in the race, too, Greve was DQ’d for FINA rule SW 7.6, which is outlined below.
 It seems he did not touch with both hands simultaneously at one of his walls; he was 1:02.58 in prelims.

 At each turn and at the finish of the race, the touch shall be made with both hands separated and simultaneously at, above, or below the water level.
 At the last stroke before the turn and at the finish an arm stroke not followed by a leg kick is permitted.
 The head may be submerged after the last arm pull prior to the touch, provided it breaks the surface of the water at some point during the last complete or incomplete cycle preceding the touch.